FALL RIVER HYDROPLANT

 Interior Powerplant Exhibits

 Teaming with Chad Devore of The Resource Connection, Xplore was tasked with all concepting, 2-D panel design, cabinetry design, scale models, and audio re-creations.
-Featuring a large 5' x 8' 3D raised-relief map, a working scale model generator, exterior Kiosk panels, and a host of other interpretive panels.
+Featuring a large 5' x 8' 3D raised-relief map, a working scale model generator, infographics explaining hydroelectricity, exterior kiosk panels, and a host of other interpretive panels.

 F.O Stanley broke ground for the hydroelectric plant in 1908.
 By the time the Stanley Hotel opened for business in 1909, the plant generated enough power to allow the hotel to proclaim itself the first “all electric” hotel in the country.